jcabot01/jcabot01/README.md

 ### Software Engineer / Full Stack Developer
 Full stack developer with a creative mind to solve problems and an unbreakable grit to find the solution.
 A transitioning educator with 12 years of professional experience leading teams, serving as a training specialist and using technology to leverage learning.
 With two degrees in music education (Bachelor's and Master's) and a certificate in Software Engineering from the Flatiron School, I bring a wide array of experiences and knowledge to support any organization.
 I consider myself to be a great communicator, leader, and hobbyist of finance, golf, and BBQ.

-- 🌱 I’m currently learning Typescript & Angular.
+- 🌱 I’m currently learning PHP, Laravel, Alpine JS, RxJS, & Tailwind CSS in several new projects.
 <br>

 ## Contact and Social 📲